danielver02/ALPS/tutorial.md

 In some cases, you may need to interpolate distributions from an irregular momentum grid to a regular grid in the ALPS coordinates.
 ALPS comes with an interpolation routine, which is described [further below](#5interpolation-of-input-distributions).

 In other cases, you may want to create an f0-table based on a pre-defined function (e.g., Maxwellian, bi-Maxwellian, or $\kappa$-distribution).
-For this tutorial, let's create a bi-Maxwellian distribution and run this through ALPS.
+For this tutorial, let's create a simple Maxwellian distribution and run this through ALPS.

 For this exercise, use your terminal to go into the ./distribution folder:

 >     cd ./distribution

 In the standard ALPS package, you'll find a number of input files to generate distributions.
-Let's open the file `test_bimax_dist.in` which includes all parameters needed to create a bi-Maxwellian f0-table for the protons and a Maxwellian f0-table for the electrons.
+Let's open the file `test_ICW_dist.in` which includes all parameters needed to create Maxwellian f0-tables for the protons and for the electrons.
 The various parameters are explained in comments in this input file.
 Feel free to modify some of these parameters if you want to experiment with it a bit.
 In general, it's a good idea to use one of the test files as the basis to create new input files for your purposes.

 When a quantity has the index `ref` added to it, this refers to the reference species.
 For example, `m_j/m_ref` stands for the mass of the current species *j* in units of the mass of the reference species, which in the example case is the protons.

 Let's generate the distributions for this example.
 Simply execute the command

->     ./generate_distribution test_bimax_dist.in
+>     ./generate_distribution test_ICW_dist.in

 The code now generates the following output:

 ```
 Species  1
- Integration:       9.9973E-01
+ Integration:       9.9958E-01
- Norm:              1.7959E-01
+ Norm:              5.9862E-02
- pperp_max:         6.0000E+00
+ pperp_max:         1.0392E+01
  ppar_max:          6.0000E+00

  Fit type:          1
- ideal fit_1:       1.7959E-01
+ ideal fit_1:       5.9862E-02
  ideal fit_2:       1.0000E+00
  ideal fit_3:       0.0000E+00
- ideal perpcorr:    1.0000E+00
+ ideal perpcorr:    3.3333E-01
 ============================
 Species  2
- Integration:       9.9973E-01
+ Integration:       9.9958E-01
  Norm:              1.4128E+04
  pperp_max:         1.4003E-01
  ppar_max:          1.4003E-01